-Your course mark from the instructor is based (in part) on the quality of your presentations and the quality (not just quantity) of feedback you provide to your peers.
-Your instructor will give you a rough estimate of your presentation/participation marks at the end of the fall semester (which can be revised based on winter term performance).
+Participation: Your course mark from the instructor is based (in part) on the quality of your presentations and the quality (not just quantity) of feedback you provide to your peers.
+Your instructor will give you a rough estimate of your presentation/participation marks at the end of the fall semester (which will be revised based on winter term participation).
+In the winter term, you will be required to participate in at least three out of the six scheduled zoom writing sessions.